 Prohibition of unauthorised imports is subject to significant exceptions.
 The Copyright Act permits the parallel importation of overseas published books and sound recordings, as well as, more recently, electronic literary and music items and computer software.

 A standard patent confers on the patentee the exclusive right to exploit commercially the patented invention for a term of 20 years.
-Recent legislative changes have aligned Australia’s criteria of patentability for standard patents more closely with international standards.
-A number of patent law reviews are also currently underway, including whether the threshold for patentability should be raised for innovation patents to the same level as standard patents.
+Australia’s criteria of patentability for standard patents is closely aligned with international standards.

 The invention must be novel and amount to a manner of manufacture as that phrase is understood.
 The invention must also involve either an inventive step (for a standard patent) or an innovative step (for an innovation patent).
 The specification must be clear and not ambiguous and the claims fully supported by the information disclosed in the specification.